American Sign Language, Anishinaabemowin, Arabic and Chinese:

-Continuation of the study of Modern Standard Arabic, with emphasis on further development of all language skills: reading, writing, speaking and listening.
+Continuation of the study of Modern Standard Arabic, with emphasis on further development of all language skills: speaking, listening, reading and writing.
 Prereq: ARBC 1002; or by departmental placement.

 ARBC 2002.
 Intermediate Arabic 2.
 3 cr. hrs.

 Continuation of ARBC 2001.
-Study of Modern Standard Arabic, with emphasis on further development of all language skills: reading, writing, speaking and listening.
+Study of Modern Standard Arabic, with emphasis on further development of all language skills: speaking, listening, reading and writing.
 Prereq: ARBC 2001; or by departmental placement.

 ARBC 3001.
 Grammar Review and Skills Development.
 3 cr. hrs.

 Review of grammar for continuing development of language skills with special emphasis on reading, speaking and writing.
-Prereq: ARBC 2002 or department consent.
+Prereq: ARBC 2002 or cons. of dept.